 Olivier Beretta, a racing driver from Monaco, is one of the most successful drivers when it comes to 24 hours of Le Mans.
-In 20 participations, Beretta scored six class victories and added five more class podiums, but he never reached a top podium spot in the overall classification.
+In twenty-four participations, Beretta scored six class victories and added five more class podiums, but he never reached a top podium spot in the overall classification.
 He also took five wins in the American endurance classics, at Daytona and Sebring.

 During his career, Beretta collected many championship titles in GT category, for instance, FIA GT Championship (two times), American Le Mans Series (five times) or European Le Mans Series.
 Earlier in a career, Beretta also tried Formula One, participating in ten races in 1994 with Larrousse F1 team.